Envelope Encryption

 • CloudFront validates the expiration time at the start of the event.

-• If the user is downloading a large object, and the URL expires the download would still continue, and the same for RTMP distribution.
+• If the user is downloading a large object, and the URL expires the download would still continue.

 • However, if the user is using range GET requests, or while streaming video skips to another position which might trigger another event, the request would fail.